nockscitney/compression-automation/README.md

 This is my first GH repo, and I've been using the MVA course "GITHUB for Windows Users" (https://mva.microsoft.com/en-US/training-courses/github-for-windows-users-16749)

+## Prerequisition

+The script joins and compresses the videos with the help of ffmpeg.
+For more information please see https://www.ffmpeg.org/

 ## NAMING CONVENTION

 This script is based on a naming convention I use when preparing my videos for compression